pebble/pebble-android-sdk/README.md

 To use PebbleKit in the Eclipse IDE you must import the `.jar` file that contains the PebbleKit Android SDK.
 To install, follow the instructions below:

-1. Download the `pebblekit-3.1.0-eclipse.jar` file from
+1. Download the `pebblekit-PEBBLEKIT_VERSION-eclipse.jar` file from
 [Sonatype][jar-download].

 2. Add the file to your Android project in the `libs` folder alongside the